IORoot/Obsidian-Monokai/Readme.md

 ![Monokai](./Monokai.jpeg)

-This is a very minimal theme that hides a lot of parts of the UI away until you hover over it.
+A very minimal theme (with a customisable logo) that hides the GUI away until you hover over it.

 ## The changes